Male in White Lab Coat Standing by Corn Field.

 Community Engagement

-While living and learning in their FARM community, students become engaged with their communities outside of the healthcare setting as well.
-In addition to providing health care services, students complete a community project that addresses a need within their community.
-Projects can include health education for youth and adults, community service projects, helping to establish ongoing community support projects and many others.
-Students receive support from partners such as the South Dakota Area Health Education Center, South Dakota Foundation for Medical Care and the South Dakota Academy of Family Physicians
+While living and learning in their FARM community, students are actively engaged outside of the healthcare setting.
+As part of their experience, students complete a community project.
+This project is intended to address a need within their community and can include health education for youth and/or adults, community service projects, ongoing community support projects or projects that address any other unmet need the community may have.
+Students receive support from partners such as the South Dakota Area Health Education Center and the South Dakota Foundation for Medical Care.
+Each year, one project is chosen as the outstanding community project and receives an award from the South Dakota Academy of Family Physicians.

-Up to 11 students (one to two per site) are selected each year to participate in the program.
-Students may apply to the program in the fall of their first academic year.
-FARM program leaders and community representatives give a presentation to first-year students explaining the program, after which students may apply.
+Up to 13 students (one to two per site) are selected each year to participate in the program.
+Students apply to the program in the fall of their first academic year.
+FARM program leaders and former students give a presentation to first-year students explaining the program, after which students may apply.
 Applicants are interviewed by members of the FARM program selection committee and notified of the committee's decisions.
-Students are subsequently matched with communities on the basis of student preferences and community availability with the goal to honor one of their top choices.
+Students are subsequently matched with communities based on student preferences and community availability.

-The seven communities that participate in the program include:
+The eight communities that participate in the program include:

 • Milbank